Skip to main content Link Search Menu Expand Document (external link)

 2. Click the “JupyterHub” button in the top left corner of the page.

-3. In the file explorer that appears, click dsc10-2024-sp, then navigate to the folder that contains the file you’re trying to download.
+3. In the file explorer that appears, click dsc10-2024-fa, then navigate to the folder that contains the file you’re trying to download.
 If you’re working on Homework 3, for instance, you’ll click homeworks and then hw03.

 4. Click the square checkbox to the left of your assignment notebook (e.g. hw03.ipynb).
 Click “Shutdown” at the top.
 Then, click the checkbox again and click “Download”.
 This should download your notebook as a .ipynb file.